-Everyone loves a good horror story and when it comes to talking about Danvers State Hospital, you’ll enjoy more than your fill of ghost stories.
-Also also known as the State Lunatic Hospital at Danvers, The Danvers Lunatic Asylum, and The Danvers State Insane Asylum, this former insane asylum is now only a shell of its former self, but that simply adds to this already intimidating building, which was one the most notorious of insane asylums in America of the same period.
+Everyone loves a good horror story, and when it comes to talking about Danvers State Hospital, you’ll enjoy more than your fill of ghost stories.
+Also known as the State Lunatic Hospital at Danvers, The Danvers Lunatic Asylum, and The Danvers State Insane Asylum, this former insane asylum now houses fully renovated apartments.
+However, the building’s sinister past makes this one of the most infamous haunted former asylums in America.

 Ghosts of Danvers State Hospital (Insane Asylum)

 Said to be the inspiration for H.P.
 Lovecraft’s Arkham Sanatorium, Danvers has a gothic design that has captured the imagination of horror aficionados.
 Walter Jackson Freeman II (an American physician) conducted numerous lobotomy procedures in the hospital.
 Although a small number of patients saw minor benefits from the procedures, many others experienced adverse effects.

 Visitors to the then open hospital reported patients walking aimlessly in the halls or staring vacantly at the walls.
 When it was already abandoned, people who have gone to the hospital have stated hearing disembodied voices, wails, and patients asking for help and attention.
 The torture and abuse that flowed freely during the hospital’s operation have yet to erase the horror brought on the patients there.

 Apparitions of former patients have been seen, and there is a very eerie atmosphere on the grounds too.
 The building itself was always guarded to stop avid ghost hunters from entering, and only one group to this day has ever been granted access to it at night.